What Is Cold Plunging? Benefits and Potential Dangers

 Potential Benefits of Cold Plunging

-Mood elevation: Cold water immersion can trigger the release of endorphins, the body’s natural feel-good chemicals.
-This can lead to improved mood and a reduction in stress and anxiety.
+Mood elevation: Cold water immersion promotes the release of endorphins, leading to a noticeable improvement in mood and a decrease in stress and anxiety levels.

 Cold Plunging